 4. Use a virtual keyboard for sensitive details

 To maximize your security, avoid typing using your real keyboard keys when you shop online.
-People can bypass your firewall, and even, the antivirus to add a spyware software that you can’t find.
+People can bypass your firewall, and even the antivirus to add spyware software that you can’t find.

 That tool can record every click on your keyboard and send a full report about your daily activities with the websites that you’ve visited, and the logins that you’ve used.

 Of course, there are many ways to protect your laptop from these kinds of software, but, what if you take the security to the next level by using your antivirus virtual keyboard?